Duration: about 2 weeks

 Prerequisite: JavaScript knowledge of 5/10

-This is the most exciting time to be a JavaScript developer, and it will only get better, particularly because of the advent of HTML5, the abandonment of Flash, the ubiquity of mobile devices, and most certainly because of Node.js, which allows developers to use JavaScript on the server.
+This is the age of the JavaScript developer, and it will only get better, particularly because of the widespread adoption of HTML5; the abandonment of Flash; the ubiquity of mobile devices; the recent rise of Meteor.js; and the popularity, stability, and robustness of Node.js, which allows developers to use JavaScript on the server.

-Node.js itself is revolutionary and it is the immediate and near future of modern web application development with JavaScript as the sole server-side language.
-I provide you with a detailed roadmap for learning Node.js that has worked for me (an eCommerce Node.js web app I developed), and I am confident it will work for you.
-You will learn Node.js completely and you should approach this course with confidence, because you are only 2 to 3 weeks away from building amazingly fast, real-time, modern web applications in short time.
+[sc:mongodb-book]Node.js, a revolutionary technology, is the immediate and near future of modern web application development with JavaScript as the sole server-side language.
+In this article, I provide you with a comprehensive road map for learning Node.js; this road map has worked for me and I am confident it will work for you.
+You will learn Node.js completely and you should approach this course with confidence because you are only 2 to 3 weeks away from building impressive modern web applications in short time.

 Why Learn Node.js

-JavaScript is the language of the web today and unquestionably for the near future, because there is no alternative to JavaScript on the horizon.
+JavaScript is the language of the web today and unquestionably for the near future because there is no known alternative to JavaScript in the works.
 The ECMAScript organization has been moving full pace ahead with advancing the JavaScript language.
-And Node.js allows developers to develop modern applications with JavaScript as the sole server-side language.

-With a thorough understanding of Node.js, you will be able to develop real-time, fast, scalable, data-driven web applications, and you will have the requisite knowledge to quickly adapt to any of the emerging, cutting-edge JavaScript frameworks such as Derby.js and Meteor.js.
+With a solid understanding of Node.js, you will be able to use JavaScript to develop real-time, fast, scalable, data-driven web applications, and you will have the requisite knowledge to quickly adapt to any of the emerging, cutting-edge JavaScript technologies like Derby.js and Meteor.js.
+Incidentally, I have recently written a Learn Meteor Properly article and roadmap.

-It is worth noting that unlike just a couple of years ago when you needed to know a true server-side language (such as PHP, Rails, Java, Python, or Perl) to develop scalable, dynamic, database-driven web applications, today you can do as much and more with JavaScript alone.
+Unlike just a couple of years ago when you needed to know a true server-side language (such as PHP, Rails, Java, Python, or Perl) to develop scalable, dynamic, database-driven web applications, today you can do as much and more with JavaScript alone, as I noted in my Learn JavaScript Properly article.

 How Not to Learn Node.js

 - Don’t go to Amazon and choose a Node.js book based on the reviews.
-Even though this is the customary way to decide on a book (it is how I choose my books), because Node.js is still a new platform, most of the books don’t have a large enough sample of reviews to provide you with a clear picture of the book’s usefulness and value.
+Even though this is the customary way to decide on a book, because Node.js is still a new platform, most of the books don’t have a large enough sample of reviews to provide you with a clear picture of the book’s usefulness and value.
 And collectively, the reviews are not great.

 If you go to Amazon.com and type “Node.js,” you will see at least 21 Node.js books.
-While I have only ready 4 of them (the 4 best of the lot), I found a pattern in the books that were not good: the authors do not appear to have a thorough, vast understanding of the Node.js architecture and platform, and the books appear to be a collection of mediocre tutorials aggregated for the book.
-Of the 4 Node.js books I have read, 2 were good, but I recommend only one.
-The two books were Professional Node.js: Building JavaScript Based Scalable Software, by Pedro Teixera; and Smashing Node.js: JavaScript Everywhere, by Guillermo Rauch.
-I recommend Pedro Teixera’s book, but you can learn quite a bit from Guillermo Rauch’s book, too, so you should get both, if you are very serious about developing with Node.js
+While I have only read five of them (the five best of the lot), I found a pattern in the books that were not good: the authors do not appear to have a vast and rich understanding of the Node.js architecture and platform, and the books appear to be a collection of mediocre tutorials aggregated for the book.
+Of the five Node.js books I have read, two are good, though I recommend only one.
+The two worthwhile books are Professional Node.js: Building JavaScript Based Scalable Software, by Pedro Teixera; and Smashing Node.js: JavaScript Everywhere, by Guillermo Rauch.
+I recommend Pedro Teixera’s book, but you can learn quite a bit from Guillermo Rauch’s book, too, so you should get both, if you are serious about developing with Node.js

 As of this writing, there are only two reviews of Professional Node.js: Building JavaScript Based Scalable Software (Pedro Teixera’s book) on Amazon.com; one of them is excellent (5 stars) and the other is a bad review–it is best if you read it yourself.
 This is the bad review of the book: